neoalienson/01man.com/hexo-blog/source/_drafts/Everything_as_Code.md

 - **Diagram as code (DaC)**: The practice of creating and updating diagrams, such as architecture diagrams or flowcharts, using code that can be rendered into graphical formats.
 - **Presentation as code (PrC)**: The practice of creating and updating presentations, such as slides or reports, using code that can be converted into different formats or platforms. [slidev](https://sli.dev/) is one of the tool but HTML/CSS/JS and VBA can be an less human-readable alternative.
 - **Database as code (DbC)**: The practice of defining and managing database schemas, data, and migrations using code that can be executed by database engines or tools.
-- **Documentation as code (DoC)**: The practice of writing and maintaining documentation using plain text formats, such as Markdown or AsciiDoc, that can be processed by documentation generators or integrated into code repositories.
+- **Documentation as code (DaC)**: The practice of writing and maintaining documentation using plain text formats, such as Markdown or AsciiDoc, that can be processed by documentation generators or integrated into code repositories.
+There are countless frame to generate human-readble document from programmer friendly code.
 - **Configuration as code (CaC)**: The practice of defining and managing application settings, such as environment variables or feature flags, using code that can be applied dynamically or statically.
 - **Workflow as code (WaC)**: The practice of defining and orchestrating complex workflows, such as data pipelines or business processes, using code that can be executed by workflow engines or platforms.
 - **Process as code (PaC)**: The practice of defining and automating software development or operation processes, such as testing, deployment, or monitoring, using code that can be run by process tools or frameworks.